Healing Bone Fractures

 When a bone is fractured, parts of the body close to the fracture cannot be used as normal as it has to be kept at rest.
-Still, it is important that one does not use this as an excuse to avoid using the rest of the body.
-With a little bit of imagination it is easy to keep the muscles moving.
+Still, one mustn’t use this as an excuse to avoid using the rest of the body.
+With a little bit of imagination, it is easy to keep the muscles moving.
 It is also possible to get good advice from a physiotherapist or occupational therapist.

 Too much fat in the diet will also inhibit production and release of growth hormones, so it is best to eat food with less than 25-30% fat.
 Consuming as little calories as possible also stimulates the formation of growth hormones.